davidben/tls-trust-expressions/draft-davidben-tls-trust-expr.md

 * `status` is `latest_version_at_issuance`
 * `labels` is 0, 100, 200

-A certification path, B1_new, now issued by B1 would contain a TrustStoreEntry:
+A certification path, B1_new, now issued by B1 would contain a TrustStoreInclusion:

 * `trust_store.name` is "example"
 * `trust_store.version` is 0
 * `status` is `previous_version`
 * `labels` contains 2, 101

-A certification path, C1_new, now issued by C1 would contain a TrustStoreEntry:
+A certification path, C1_new, now issued by C1 would contain a TrustStoreInclusion:

 * `trust_store.name` is "example"
 * `trust_store.version` is 1
 * `status` is `previous_version`
 * `labels` contains 2, 101, 200

 A relying party which trusts trust anchors A1, A2, B1, and B2 might send a TrustExpression referencing trust store "example", version 0, with empty `excluded_labels`.
-This would match A1_old, A1_new, B1_old, and B1_new by the corresponding TrustStoreEntry.
+This would match A1_old, A1_new, B1_old, and B1_new by the corresponding TrustStoreInclusion.
 It would not match C1_old or C1_new.

 A relying party which trusts trust anchors A2, B1, and B2, but not A1, might send a TrustExpression referencing trust store "example", version 0, with `excluded_labels` of 0.
 This would match B1_old and B1_new, but not A1_old or A1_new because the TrustExpression excludes A1.

 A relying party which trusts trust anchors A1, A2, C1, and C2 might send a TrustExpression referencing trust store "example", version 1, with `excluded_labels` of 101.
 Although B1 and B2 are not contained in version 1 of the trust store, the relying party must exclude them, per {{constructing-trust-expressions}}.
 This TrustExpression matches the above certification paths as follows:

 * A1_old matches.
-Although it has no version 1 TrustStoreEntry, the version 0 TrustStoreEntry has a `status` of `latest_version_at_issuance`.
+Although it has no version 1 TrustStoreInclusion, the version 0 TrustStoreInclusion has a `status` of `latest_version_at_issuance`.

-* A1_new matches via its version 1 TrustStoreEntry.
+* A1_new matches via its version 1 TrustStoreInclusion.

 * B1_old does not match.
-Although its version 0 TrustStoreEntry has a `status` of `latest_version_at_issuance` and thus applies, `excluded_labels` exclude it.
+Although its version 0 TrustStoreInclusion has a `status` of `latest_version_at_issuance` and thus applies, `excluded_labels` exclude it.

 * B1_new does not match.
-Its version 0 TrustStoreEntry has a `status` of `previous_version` and does not apply.
-It has no version 1 TrustStoreEntry.
+Its version 0 TrustStoreInclusion has a `status` of `previous_version` and does not apply.
+It has no version 1 TrustStoreInclusion.

 * C1_old does not match.
 Although the relying party trusts C1, C1_old was issued before C1 was able to communicate this to the subscriber.

-* C1_new matches via its version 1 TrustStoreEntry.
+* C1_new matches via its version 1 TrustStoreInclusion.

 The relying party could equivalently have sent a TrustExpression referencing trust store "example", version 1, with `excluded_labels` of 2 and 3.
 This pair of labels excludes the same CAs as 101.